joakimk/toniq/README.md

 An admin web UI is planned, but until then (and after that) you can use the console.

+**NOTE**: failed_jobs won't list jobs from another VM (e.g. iex prompt to debug, phoenix app with failed jobs) unless you pass in an identifier to it that you can get from `Toniq.KeepalivePersistence.registered_vms`.
+Retry won't work cross-vms as the code is written right now.
+Will look into this soon.

 Retrying all failed jobs:

 ```elixir